-In Annexure I of the Consultation and Notes titled "Salient features of the Regulatory Framework 2017" it details the features listed out -- For

-Consumers, For Broadcasters, For Framework 2020" there is detailed description on Benefits for Consumers, Benefits for Broadcasters and Benefits for DPO.
+In Annexure I of the Consultation and Notes titled "Salient features of the Regulatory Framework 2017" it details the features listed out -- For Consumers, For Broadcasters, For DPOs and in & Annexure II under the "Salient features of the amended Framework 2020" there is detailed description on Benefits for Consumers, Benefits for Broadcasters and Benefits for DPO.
 However, there is no mention of any features nor any benefits for the LCOs.